 Many teams already have an elearning library in place.
 Others are approaching renewal, questioning whether the licence they have still makes sense, or trying to decide what to buy next.
 Some are at the very beginning, working out what to buy, who to buy from, and how it should fit alongside everything else they are doing.

 That challenge shows up clearly in the data.
 Elearning accounts for a meaningful but limited proportion of formal workplace learning, average learning time per employee is falling, and large libraries are often underused or poorly applied.
-The issue is not investment or availability, but how deliberately content is selected, deployed, and supported.

 A challenge is making it work in the real world of work, where priorities shift, time is limited, and learning has to compete with everything else people are dealing with.